rgvlee/PepeWorks/README.md

 # PepeWorks

-This repo serves is a hands on training exercise developing a workforce mobilisation aligned minimal API.
+This repo is the result of a hands on training exercise to develop a workforce mobilisation aligned minimal API.

 ## Database